rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 Geth requires **offline pruning** of its database periodically: its database will grow over time and gradually consume all of your free disk space unless you prune it when your disk runs low on free space.
 The frequency you need to prune will depend on your SSD's size.

-For more information on pruning Geth, view the [Pruning Geth](./geth-pruning.md) page.
+For more information on pruning Geth, view the [Pruning the Execution Client](./pruning.md) page.
 :::